FREEMC721/token-generator-2024/README.md

 # token-generator-2024
-so basiclly it gen discord account tokens
+so basiclly it gen discord account tokens **have low chance to get vaild token 💀**

 # How To Use The Generator?